trisfaizal/Marketing-Site/_posts/2015-03-13-5-common-jekyll-traps.md

 I recently reached out to people that I consider to be influencers in the Jekyll community.
 I asked them to share their opinions and experiences of Jekyll.
 Last week I shared their top [5 most common reasons for loving Jekyll](http://cloudcannon.com/jekyll/2015/03/04/5-reasons-you-should-use-jekyll.html).

-The natural curious follow up question to &#39;what works?&#39; is &#39;what doesn&#39;t?&#39;.
+The natural follow up question to &#39;what works?&#39; is &#39;what doesn&#39;t?&#39;.
 But I didn&#39;t want to ask that question - it&#39;s rather un-constructive.
 Instead I think new users might be more encouraged to hear the initial hurdles other users have overcome to get started.
 If they can overcome their&#39;s so might you Jekyll padawan!

 So without further ado*...